michaelbraga/ecommerce-streaming-etl/README.md

 ```

 2. `Spark Streaming ETL` is a structured streaming application that consumes data from kafka and transforms it to relational data,
    and saves it in parquet format (partitioned by "DATE").
-There are two modes of transformation, `GENERIC` and `CATEGORIZED`.
+There are two modes of transformation, `GENERIC` (default) and `CATEGORIZED`.
 In `GENERIC` mode, all data are saved
    in 1 table  having this generic structure

 `ecomm_event table`